 Please fill out the request information form if you have questions prior to applying.

-Online business graduate programs at UW-Whitewater are a superior value at USD $637.43 per credit, whether you are a Wisconsin resident, an out-of-state student, or international student.
+Online business graduate programs at UW-Whitewater are a superior value at USD $637.43 per credit for the 2020-21 academic year and USD $652 per credit for the 2021-22 academic year — whether you are a Wisconsin resident, an out-of-state student, or international student.

 If you compare our graduate tuition to other AACSB-accredited business schools who offer online classes, you will find that this per-credit price is quite reasonable.